briiipr/Fibonacci/README.md

 I have decided to use `Angular Material` combined with `flex` to quickly create a (mostly) responsive application, which combined with `NSwag` (automatic typescript model and http client generator), accelerates a lot the whole process.

 As for styling, I just wanted a simple UI and tried to be as simple as it could be, while having a respectable appearance.

-## Demo/Showcase:
-To try and see a demo, [click here](https://fibonacci-calculator.azurewebsites.net/)